Hachitus/warmapengine/README.md

 #Introduction
 2D strategy game engine for browsers.
 Project will move forward at its own phase.
 Rough estimation for the engine ~half a year.
-Development from that forward will still continue in the form of a 2D strategy war game.
+Development from that forward will still continue in the form of a 2D strategy game.

 If you are interested contact me.